David Gettis

-David Alexander Gettis (born August 27, 1987) is a former American football wide receiver.
-He was selected by the Carolina Panthers in the sixth round of the 2010 NFL Draft.
-He played college football for Baylor University.
+David Alexander Gettis (born August 27, 1987) is an American former professional football player who was a wide receiver for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Baylor Bears and was selected by the Panthers in the sixth round of the 2010 NFL draft.

-High school career
+Early life

-David Gettis was a three-time CIF California State Meet champion (2003, 2004, 2005) in the 400 metres for Susan Miller Dorsey High School in Los Angeles.
+Gettis was a three-time CIF California State Meet champion (2003, 2004, 2005) in the 400 metres for Susan Miller Dorsey High School in Los Angeles.

 College career

-Gettis attended Baylor University, where he played football for the Baylor Bears football.
+Gettis attended Baylor University, where he played football for the Bears.

 Track and field

 Gettis was also a standout track athlete in high school.
 He was the California's first-ever three-time prep state 400 meters champion.
 He was named 2005 Boys Track & Field Athlete of the Year by the Los Angeles Times.
-He also anchored Dorsey's victorious 4 x 400 meter relay team, and ran second leg of its gold-medal 4 x 100 meter relay team at the 2005 state meet.
+He also anchored Dorsey's victorious 4 × 400 meter relay team, and ran second leg of its gold-medal 4 × 100 meter relay team at the 2005 state meet.

 He won the state 400 meters title in 47.1 seconds as a sophomore, then ran in 46.3 seconds to claim his second state 400 meters gold medal and ran a personal-best time of 45.84 seconds to win the 2005 state crown, beating Bryshon Nellum, while his time was at the time a high school state record.

 His personal bests are 45.84 seconds in the 400 meters and 20.60 seconds in the 200 meters.